• The mediator you hire to guide you through the divorce process is just as important as the decision to use mediation itself.

 After you've compiled a short-list, the next step in how to find a good divorce mediator is to schedule an initial meeting with each of them.

-Some mediators conduct their initial meetings in-person, some conduct them by telephone and some conduct initial meetings virtually using the phone and online meeting software.
+Some mediators conduct their initial meetings in-person, some conduct them by telephone and some conduct initial meetings via videoconferencing software such as Zoom or Google Meet.

 Some charge a fee for their initial meeting and some do not.